maplibre/awesome-maplibre/README.md

 - [maplibre-gl-measures](https://github.com/jdsantos/maplibre-gl-measures) - A plugin for taking measures on the map.
 - [maplibre-contour](https://github.com/onthegomap/maplibre-contour) - Renders contour lines from raster DEM tiles in MapLibre GL JS.
 - [Terra Draw](https://www.github.com/JamesLMilner/terra-draw) - The library has a MapLibre GL JS adapter to provide drawing and geometry editing functionality to the map
+- [svelte-maplibre-components](https://github.com/watergis/svelte-maplibre-components) - A set of maplibre plugins to integrate with svelte/sveltekit.
+The respository consists of various useful plugins such as export plugin, legend plugin, measure plugin, attribute table plugin, tour plugin, etc.

 ## Utilities